acri2018/acri2018.github.io/school.md

 <br>traffic models, lezard, homostatis,...
 - Understanding complex systems through CAs: life, Langton ants, Wol- fram complexity classes...
 - Lattice gases: CA fluids, diffusion models, exact computation and re- versibility
-- Extension: lattice Boltzmann, multi-agent: in-silico modeling at a meso- scopic level.
+- Extension: lattice Boltzmann, multi-agent: in-silico modeling at a mesoscopic level.
 - Exercises: will be inserted during the presentation

 ***Additional Information***: For PhD students from the University of Milano-Bicocca the school is valid for one course credit.